-We searched far and wide for some of the best alcove bathtubs on the market, paying close attention to a range of important factors.
+We searched far and wide for the 10 best alcove bathtubs on the market, paying close attention to a range of important factors.
 We looked at what materials these tubs were made from, helping us find the most durable and long-lasting models, as well as their overall capacity and depth, which can have a huge impact on how comfortable and useful they are.
 We looked at more factors too, including dimensions, weight, and warranty, identifying a series of nine of the best tubs money can buy.
 Based on these, the American Standard 2973102.011 turned out to be our favorite.

 Starting off our list of the best alcove bathtubs is this timeless classic, the American Standard 2973102.011.
 American Standard is one of the most trusted names when it comes to bathtub design and manufacturer, and this classic 60 x 30 alcove bathtub shows exactly what the brand is capable of.

 Made from a mixture of acrylic and fiberglass, this tub features a modern, sleek design, formed in a classic rectangular shape and offering plenty of length and width for users to stretch out and enjoy their bathing experiences.
 It’s not quite the deepest tub around, at just 12”, but it still gives you a lot of space and should be more than sufficient for most users.